python/cpython/Doc/tutorial/inputoutput.rst

    >>> f.readlines()
    ['This is the first line of the file.\n', 'Second line of the file\n']

-An alternate approach to reading lines is to loop over the file object.
+An alternative approach to reading lines is to loop over the file object.
 This is memory efficient, fast, and leads to simpler code::

    >>> for line in f: